White House may have little chance of blocking Bolton testimony

-WASHINGTON — If the Senate voted to hear John Bolton's testimony during the impeachment trial of President Donald Trump, the White House would face long odds in trying to get a court to prevent it.
+WASHINGTON — If the Senate votes to hear John Bolton's testimony during the impeachment trial of President Donald Trump, the White House will face long odds trying to get a court to prevent it.

 Full coverage of President Donald Trump's impeachment trial

-There is apparently no case of a White House trying to block the testimony of a former official by asserting executive privilege.
-And there is certainly no instance of a president citing executive privilege to block testimony or withhold evidence in an impeachment trial before the Senate.
+There is apparently no case of a White House's trying to block the testimony of a former official by asserting executive privilege.
+And there is certainly no instance of a president's citing executive privilege to block testimony or withhold evidence in an impeachment trial before the Senate.
 Just the opposite is true.

 Presidents since George Washington have suggested that while they can withhold documents from Congress when it is engaged in legislative fact-finding, they may not be able to resist demands during an impeachment.